The Hexagon - Our Cosmos - Vicino Prossimo, Fallar Prime, & Die - Baulopolis & Baulis Prime - B.C. & Alberta

 Fallar Discordia = capital city

 The Purple Pulse and The Black Pulse universes are the most ancient universes and are the furthest apart.
 They’re also by far the largest universes — each containing about 8 trillion galaxies.
 As such, they determine the largest cosmic binary revolution, indicated above by the largest of the broken lines.
 The Purple and Black Pulse universes aren’t rotating around the universes at the centre of this diagram; instead, they’re being held in a mutual binary revolution.
-Nevertheless, the gravity of the Middle, Upper and Lower Belts helps to keep the two Pulses in mutual revolution.
+Nevertheless, the gravity of the Middle, Nord and Sood belts helps to keep the two Pulses in mutual revolution.

 The Milky Way is part of the Violet Hoop Universe, which is part of The Great Triangle, along with The Green Buzz and The Orange Hoop universes.
-The Great Triangle is held in a larger mutual rotation with the three universes to its right — The Crimson Stalk, Ataari Lok, and The Copper Tarn (collectively referred to as The Grey Phantom).
+The Great Triangle is held in a larger mutual rotation with the Grey Phantom universes to its right — The Crimson Stalk, Ataari Lok, and The Copper Tarn.

-The distances between universes are far greater than represented on the map.
+The distances between universe clusters are extreme.
 For instance, The Yellow Sky universe is thousands of times further from The Black Pulse than it is from The Frozen Skiff.
 The distances involved are literally and metaphorically astronomical.
-While we presently understand our known universe to be about 28.5 gigaparsecs in diameter (93 billion light-years), in the novel our universe (The Violet Hoop) is about three times that wide — 85 gigaparsecs (277 billion light-years).
+While we presently understand our known universe to be about 28.5 gigaparsecs wide (93 billion light-years), in the novel our universe (The Violet Hoop) is 85 gigaparsecs wide (277 billion light-years).
 (A parsec equals about 3.26 light-years; a light-year equals about 9.46 trillion kilometres).

 The Great Triangle is so large that instead of using gigaparsecs (billions of parsecs) it would make more sense to use ‘exaparsecs’ (quintillions of parsecs).
 Similarly, the distance between the Purple Pulse and the Black Pulse would require the use of ‘yottaparsecs’ (septillions of parsecs).
 One yottaparsec would equal 10^24 parsecs, that is, 10 to the power of 24 parsecs, or 1,000,000,000,000,000,000,000,000 parsecs, or 3,260,000,000,000,000,000,000,000 light-years.
 Exaparsecs and yottaparsecs aren’t used in astronomy because there’s nothing that large in the known universe.